 On March 2nd, 2011, Yusuf released his latest song, "My People", as a free download available through his official website, as well as numerous other online outlets.
 The song is said to be inspired by a series of popular uprisings in the Arab world.
 Starting on May 7th, he set out on a whirl wind, ten date tour of Europe.
 May 2012 was slated as the opening for a new musical called Moonshadow, featuring music from throughout his career.

 In December, 2013, Cleveland's Rock And Roll Hall Of Fame announced that Cat Stevens would be inducted as part of the April 10th, 2014 ceremonies.
-Having completed a recent tour of South America, he also plans to perform live during 2014 and release a new album.
+Having completed a recent tour of South America, he also planned to perform live during 2014 and release a new album.
+That new LP, his first in five years, was issued in Mid-October.
+"Tell 'Em I'm Gone" features covers of Edgar Winter's "Dying to Live" and Procol Harum's "The Devil Came From Kansas" as well as several originals done in the classic Cat Stevens style.
+A brief tour of North America and Europe was scheduled to follow.